Your Calgary operation pays for six SaaS tools and still runs the part that makes money in a spreadsheet

 Exactly what you get

 You get your real operating system, productized.
 The deliverable takes the spreadsheet that prices your jobs or forecasts your production and turns it into software with audit trails, access control, and backups, then connects it to the SaaS you already run so nothing gets rekeyed.
 Alberta and JV compliance logic gets encoded once and enforced, field and SCADA data finally reaches the workflow, and a reporting layer replaces the manual summary tabs.
-Depending on scope it overlaps with a custom ERP (Enterprise Resource Planning), internal tools, or a business intelligence dashboard, and a good build draws those lines deliberately so you're not paying to rebuild what you already have.
+Depending on scope it overlaps with a custom ERP (Enterprise Resource Planning), internal tools, or a business intelligence (BI) dashboard, and a good build draws those lines deliberately so you're not paying to rebuild what you already have.

 How to choose a developer in Calgary